amatthiessen/Portfolio/Customer_Churn_Regression/README.md

 # Customer Churn Prediction

 What causes customer churn at Telecom companies?
-In this project I build a logistic regression model and use it as a lens to understand what drives customers to cancel their subscription.
+In this project I build a logistic regression model and use it as a lens to understand what drives customers to cancel their phone subscriptions.
 The data set is from a Kaggle competition called "Customer Churn Prediction 2020" (https://www.kaggle.com/c/customer-churn-prediction-2020/overview)

 ![Churn](PNGs/CHURN.png)